jwulf/camunda-cloud-test-drive/README.md

 You can write Zeebe workers in any of [a number of popular programming languages](https://docs.zeebe.io/clients/index.html).
 The [Zeebe GitHub Action](https://github.com/marketplace/actions/zeebe-action) that we are using for these demos just happens to be written in JavaScript using the [Zeebe Node.js client](https://www.npmjs.com/package/zeebe-node).

-The worker job handler is a simple callback function that takes a `job` and a `complete` function.
+The worker job handler in the Node.js client is a simple callback function that takes a `job` and a `complete` function.

 ```javascript
 module.exports = {